achan/ignoramos/README.md

  - Parse the post for YAML to determine layout
  - Render layout as content
  - Render liquid layout (header, footer, content)

+After all posts and pages are generated, all remaining files that are not from a folder prefixed with `_` will be copied over to `_site`.
+Custom files take precedence, so if your files conflict with generated ones, yours will overwrite the generated file.